 Sending texts full of encouragement and love are also heartening to receive.
 Even if you can’t be together all the time, knowing that your significant other is thinking of you lightens the situation until you can see each other again.

 A Few More Tips for Long-Distance Relationships

 Long distance dating is entirely possible, but make sure that you are both making time to actually see each other in person.

 One of the best pieces of advice we ever received was to make sure that we have a goal that we are working towards together.

-If you have any more creative date ideas to share for those of us in long distance relationships, we would love to hear from you!
+If you have any more creative date night ideas to share for those of us in long-distance love stories, we would love to hear from you!

 About the Author: Karis is a classical musician based in Germany and runs a travel blog called Don’t Dream, Just Travel.
 She has been traveling the world since a young age, and spent 9 years working as a musician in East Africa, where she met her husband.
 Despite being in different time zones and on different continents, they are now happily married and will hopefully no longer be in a long distance relationship soon!
 You can follow Karis and her adventures on Instagram, Facebook, Twitter, and the blog.